abhi-sathvika/recipes-and-ratings/README.md

 #### NOTE:

-- Initially, we were considering a regression model for predicting the response variable, rating_x, which represented a continuous numerical value.
-However, upon further analysis, we realized that the nature of the problem aligns more with a multiclass classification approach rather than regression.
-This is because the response variable, rating_x, represents categorical ratings (such as ratings from 1 to 5), which are distinct classes rather than continuous values.

-- As a result, we transitioned from a regression model to a Random Forest Classifier, which is better suited for predicting categorical outcomes.
-A classifier is ideal for this problem, as it directly handles the discrete nature of the target variable, and our goal is to predict one of several possible categories (ratings 1 through 5) based on the input features.
+- We transitioned from a KNN classifier to a Random Forest Classifier, which is better suited for predicting categorical outcomes.

-Alteration of the Response Variable:

-- In the regression setup, rating_x was treated as a continuous numerical variable.
-In contrast, with the switch to a classification approach, rating_x is now treated as a categorical variable with distinct class labels corresponding to the different ratings.
-This change aligns better with the problem’s structure, where the ratings are not continuous but represent distinct levels of evaluation.

 Evaluation Metric:
 - The metric used to evaluate the model is accuracy.
 We chose accuracy because it is a simple and interpretable metric that measures the proportion of correct predictions out of all predictions made.
-With the shift to classification, accuracy is a natural fit for multiclass classification tasks as it measures the proportion of correct predictions relative to the total number of predictions.
-Since the problem now involves predicting one of several discrete classes, accuracy provides a straightforward measure of the model's overall performance.
+Accuracy is a natural fit for multiclass classification tasks as it measures the proportion of correct predictions relative to the total number of predictions.
+Since the problem involves predicting one of several discrete classes, accuracy provides a straightforward measure of the model's overall performance.

 ## Baseline Model

 Model Type:
-- The model we are using is a Linear Regression model.
-This model aims to predict a continuous numerical target variable, specifically the variable avg_rating, based on the input features n_steps and minutes.
+- The model we are using is a KNN Classifier model.
+This model aims to predict a categorical target variable, specifically the variable rating_x, based on the input features n_steps and minutes.

 Features in the Model: